ci1xgk/Fellowship_Webpage/Flood_Human_ABM.md

 * 'Model 5' study the feasiblity of the the sandbaging process for an extreme flooding case.

-### Related activities
+### Pedestrian-agent rules
-The flood-pedestrian simulator has been augmented with more sophisticated behaviour rules for governing pedestrians' variable walking speeds and instability states in floodwater, and considering age groups, gender and body sizes ([Shirvani et al 2020](https://iwaponline.com/jh/article-abstract/22/5/1078/75432/Agent-based-modelling-of-pedestrian-responses?redirectedFrom=fulltext)).

-Work is underway to explore the perforamce of the simulator for a real-case study, of a flood-prone and congested area in Sheffield, and to enable it with a dynamic 4D visulaisation tool to stimulate more effective engagement with the general public ([Festival of the Mind, 2020](http://staging-festivalofthemind.kinsta.cloud/2020/futurecade/planning-for-the-next-great-flood/)).

-### Accessing the simualtor
+The flood-pedestrian simulator has been augmented to consider an enhanced level of heterogeneity for individual pedestrian-agent characteristics (e.g. such as age, gender, weight [Shirvani et al. 2020](https://iwaponline.com/jh/article-abstract/22/5/1078/75432/Agent-based-modelling-of-pedestrian-responses?redirectedFrom=fulltext)), to incorporate empirically based variable movement speeds and stability patterns, and to become applicable for flood emergency evacuation planning in **outdoor spaces** where individuals' destination choice and individual risk perception have great influence on the simulation outcomes ([Shirvani and Kesserwani 2021](https://nhess.copernicus.org/articles/21/3175/2021/nhess-21-3175-2021.html)).

+The performance of the simulator was demonstrated for an indoor shopping centre (synthetic case study) and for a flood-prone urban site in the city of Sheffield, near a football stadium ofen congested by pedestrians (see the video in [Shirvani 2021](https://av.tib.eu/media/51547).

+The simulator was also demonstrated over a public engagement activity ([Festival of the Mind, 2020](http://staging-festivalofthemind.kinsta.cloud/2020/futurecade/planning-for-the-next-great-flood/)), through a dynamic 4D visulaisation tool.

+### Accessibility and users' run guide
-The flood-pedestrian simualtor has been ported to the compute facility of [DAFNI](https://dafni.ac.uk/project/flood-people-simulator/), where it can be used from a user-friendly graphical interface and informed by a detailed user guide.
+The first version of the flood-pedestrian simualtor is available on the UK compute facility of [DAFNI](https://dafni.ac.uk/project/flood-people-simulator/), where it can be used from a user-friendly graphical interface.
 We are very grateful for the portability support provided by DAFNI to make the simulator available to the wider community and easy-to-use by non-experts.
 The project of porting the simulator to DAFNI was smooth, timely and stress-free.
 Also, upon project completion, DAFNI provided us with a demonstration of how the simulator can be run from their user-friendly graphical interface.
 Thanks DAFNI!

-A more [detailed run guide](https://docs.google.com/document/d/1QgVhKJTGG0g3m4GhrnV3gmGf4ZCvQr3BENS2UuSRZRY/edit?usp=sharing) is also available for those wishing to setup and run the simualtor on a personal computer for new case studies.
+The latest version of the simuator ([Shirvani and Kesserwani 2021](https://nhess.copernicus.org/articles/21/3175/2021/nhess-21-3175-2021.html)), including a detailed run guide is openly available on [GitHub](https://github.com/SahebSh/flood-pedestrian-simulator/tree/v1.3.0) and can also be accessed from [Zenodo](https://zenodo.org/record/4564288#.Yh9QMOjP25d).
+Thanks Saheb for the great work, leading to your PhD award!

 [back](https://www.seamlesswave.com/Developments.html)